 4. Who should I talk to if I have more questions?

 Whichever way you manage your invoicing, payments, and VAT, definitely speak to the relevant people with the right financial expertise.
 They will know how to help you prepare.

 Click here to read about Domestic Reverse Charge on HMRC.
-The latest updates were made 9th September 2019, so be sure to check them over and bookmark the page for further updates, until the changes come in to effect.
+For the latest updates, be sure to check them over and bookmark the page for further updates, until the changes officially come in to effect.

 In addition, you should also watch their Webinar.
 A visual aid is often more useful alongside written content alone.
 With over 1000 participants, the webinar is an informative online session and a great way to get up to speed, if you're not already.